 In 1983, Wilma Aalborg donated PPRI's first property, a 6-acre triangle of creek land south of Highway 34.
 Following this gift, we were able to lease approximately 10 acres of adjoining land from the City of Aurora.
 This area became a nucleus for our land management and high-diversity prairie restoration activities through the 1980s.
 In the 1990s, additional prairie plantings were completed across the highway north on Leadership Center ground.

 The trail began to take form in the '90s, as well, and included a collaborative project to construct an experimental bridge across the Lincoln Creek on Leadership Center property.
 With completion of the bridge and additional trail work by the city, the trail now extends from the east edge of town west to Streeter Park and the north residential area of Parkview Estates.

-Although relatively small in acreage (16 acres), the PPRI Lincoln Creek land is special for a number of reasons.
+Although relatively small in acreage (16 acres), Lincoln Creek Prairie is special for a number of reasons.
 It is very accessible to the community from a residential street and contains both wild prairie and wooded areas, as well as maintained park-like areas.
 The trail makes walking, running or biking easy through the prairie.
 Also, with its creek bed and meadow terrain next to productive cropland at the town's edge, it offers visitors subtle, beautiful scenery through the four seasons.